 In the meantime, irrespective of your health status or predicted antibody levels, it is important to follow the government guidance and continue to take extra precautions to reduce your risk of infection.
 We have more information in our guidance for clinically extremely vulnerable people in England and the devolved nations.

-You might find it reassuring to note that in most parts of the UK, case numbers are very low.
-In areas where there are concerns, the government has organised surge testing and is also accelerating the vaccination programme.
-In addition, household members of clinically extremely vulnerable people are eligible for priority vaccination (something that blood cancer charities urged the government to introduce), which helps protect those at higher risk.
-Finally, vaccine uptake across the UK has been very high.
+Clinically extremely vulnerable people will be a priority group to receive a booster vaccination from September onwards.
+Household members of clinically extremely vulnerable people will also be eligible for a booster, which helps protect those at higher risk.
+It is also reassuring to note that vaccine uptake across the UK has been very high.
 This also helps protect people who either can’t have, or don’t respond to, vaccination because vaccinated people are less likely to pass the virus on.

 You might find some of our other resources helpful: